Rules and Regulations on Access to and Use of ISS Library Services

 18. A library card is issued free of charge to those registered at ISS as a student, auditor, external student, course participant or exchange student and who have access to ISS facilities and collections.

-19. A library card is issued free of charge to ISS guests and students of Dutch universities on presentation of proof of identity and recent proof of their address.
+19. A library card is issued free of charge to ISS guests, and staff and students of Dutch universities affiliated with VSNU on presentation of proof of identity and recent proof of their address.
 Students also have to show a valid student card.